BrookTsui/BrookTsui.github.io/_pages/interest.md

 It thus reasonable to think the interplay of quantum matters with the prosperous AdS/CMT will play an important role in future physics, and some ideas of CMT, like topological order, *etc*, would benefit HEP in the same way as the SSB.

+For this field, I do not have a great ambition, and all I want is to savor its fanscinating progress, and then, if possible, bridge it with and injecting inspring elements into HEP.
+If lucky enough, vice versa.

 # Classical General Relativity & Cosmology

-Quote Einstein: "I will not defend it(general relativity), you will believe it once you study it. "
+*Quote Einstein: "I will not defend it (general relativity), and you will believe it once you study it. "*

 What is your feeling when you know that the actual inertia guy is who freely falls instead of you standing readily on the earth?
-For me, a bolt of eletrons racing up my spine.
+For me, a bolt of electrons raced up my spine.
 There are some beautiful structures within the classical GR, like marbles.
-HEP recently largely concentrates on the quantum gravity, and the unaviodable singularities of GR become a stunning black blot.
+HEP recently largely concentrates on quantum gravity, and the unavoidable singularities of GR become a stunning black blot.
 But other than this, I believe GR is intrinsically elegant.

-My interest on it can be divided into two classes, the Einstein equation and the geometry of spacetime.
+My interest in it can be divided into two classes:

-By the Einstein equation, I mean the vacuum energy $\Lambda$, or dark energy, the inflation of universe, and dark matter.
+- Cosmology.
+Firstly the extremely small [cosmological constant $\Lambda$](../files/Solacc.pdf) which is responsible for the observed expansion of the universe cannot be explained by any natural fine-tuning mechanisms of QFT.
+To account for it, we need to go beyond the current picture of physics, at least QFT.
+Secondly, dark matter, which is supposed by the exotic behavior of galaxies.
+That the discrepancies from the regular SM are all essentially revealed by GR should not be mysterious since only by GR one can see the large-scale quantum world.
+It is thus a powerful way leading us to transcend SM, which is built mainly on a tiny scale.

-By the geometry aspect, I mean a kind of 'old school' physics which focuses on the spacetime structure and various quantities in curved spacetime, like Penrose diagram, ADM mass, and a recent salient fruit that S. T. Yau and collaborators has proved the suppertranslation-invariant definition of angular momentum in the curved spacetime, which was a long-nagging question in GR.
-The new result will not only pave the way for further study of GR, but also benefit the gravitational wave detection.
+- The geometry of spacetime, which is a kind of old school physics that focuses on the spacetime structure and various quantities in curved spacetime, like the Penrose diagram, ADM mass, and a recent salient fruit that [S. T. Yau and collaborators](../files/yau22.pdf) have proved the supertranslation-invariant definition of angular momentum in the curved spacetime, which was a long-nagging question in GR.
+The result will not only pave the way for further study of GR but also benefit gravitational wave detection since the emissions are usually produced by rotating emergence.

-We are not good intuitive thinkers of 4D (or higher) spacetime, there thus will be some counter-intuitive outcomes like negative temperature appearing in the causal diamond, and which are usually best
+We are not good intuitive thinkers of 4D (or higher) spacetime, there thus will be some counter-intuitive outcomes like the [negative temperature](../files/jacobson-T.pdf) appearing in the causal diamond, which is usually the best test for our understanding of the universe.

-BTW, highly recommend the book of S. Weinberg and the updating note of Blau.
+BTW, highly recommend the book of [S. Weinberg](https://www.amazon.com/Gravitation-Cosmology-Principles-Applications-Relativity/dp/0471925675/ref=sr_1_4?keywords=weinberg&qid=1664884399&qu=eyJxc2MiOiI1LjIwIiwicXNhIjoiNC42NCIsInFzcCI6IjQuMzUifQ%3D%3D&sr=8-4) and the updating note of [M. Blau](http://www.blau.itp.unibe.ch/GRLecturenotes.html).
 They are the best I ever seen.
 The first tells me what is the physics of GR, and the last tells everything about GR.

 ![tupian](catgr.jpg)